mecid/mecid.github.io/_posts/2022-08-02-content-transition-in-swiftui.md

 Here we have our super custom text view that uses the SwiftUI environment to understand which transition should be used while applying the custom drawing technique of the passed text.

-There is another content transition-related EnvironmentKey, allowing us to control whenever we want to use GPU-accelerated rendering by wrapping the transition content into a drawing group.
+There is another content transition-related *EnvironmentKey*, allowing us to control whenever we want to use GPU-accelerated rendering by wrapping the transition content into a drawing group.

 ```swift
 struct ContentView: View {